yomojo/yomojo.github.io-web/_products/fab03.markdown

 **Ingredients**: *Jojoba Butter, *Jojoba Oil.
 *Organic ingredient.

 Jojoba oil contains natural minerals and vitamins.
 The chemical profile of jojoba oil is like human sebum.
-Sea buckthorn is the richest oil on earth.
-It contains a high number of natural minerals and vitamins, and fatty acids.
-It has been used in Asia for 1,000 years.
-Frankincense has a fresh citrus type scent.

 ***

 You only need to use a small amount of this butter.
 Don't use it like normal body butters and creams.

-**Instructions**:
-1. After showering, while you're still wet is the best time to use it.
-2. Scoop a tiny amount with your finger and melt into your palms.
-Then apply all over your body and face.
-The water will help the butter emulsify and spread over a large area.
-A little will go a very long way.
-3. Use it during the day on wet or dry skin.

 **Combine FAB Butter and Oil**
 1. Dab some oil first as per the instructions above, with or without wetting the skin.